-There is a defibrillator in an unlocked cabinet outside the village shop, which anyone can use themselves in the event of a cardiac emergency, or you can phone 490240 to get help from the shop or a number of volunteers.
+There is a defibrillator in an unlocked cabinet on the front wall of the Royal Oak, which anyone can use themselves in the event of a cardiac emergency, or you can phone 07701 053903 to get help from Kelly de Silva or a number of volunteers.
 (Other defibrillators are outside the King Alfred in Burrowbridge, and at Walker’s Farm in Stathe.)

 The priority if someone’s heart has stopped is to get it going again as soon as possible, so acting quickly takes precedence over finding the perfect helper.
 If you find yourself looking after someone who appears to have suffered a heart attack:

 1) ring 999 and send someone for the defibrillator (or ring*)

 2) give CPR (make sure you know how—see below)

 3) open the defibrillator and follow the voice prompts

 4) ambulance arrives and the paramedics take over

 *If you are alone with the patient, you could ask a friend to collect the defibrillator, or ring one of the trained volunteers below.
 Any who are available would normally offer to bring it.

 Ian Upshall at (The Village Stores) 01823 490240

 We are in the catchment area of the Dorset and Somerset Air Ambulance, based in Wellington.
 This is an amazing service, funded primarily on donations, which flies several times every day to help people in time-critical medical emergencies.